Home › Forums › OMPTS Resident Case Discussions › Weekend 6 Case Presentation

 With the functional testing, anything noted in the sagittal plane?

-At what point did she experience the pain during the SL hop?
+At what point did she experience the pain during the SL hop?4.
+What is your treatment for day 1 and what are you reassessing next visit?

 I would see if her mechanics would change with cuing during DL squat, if she can demonstrate decreased knee valgus and proper form, I would do STS or a mini-squat